styled-components/css-to-react-native/README.md

 Shorthands will only accept values that are supported in React, so `background` will only accept a colour, `backgroundColor`

+There is also support for the `box-shadow` shorthand, and this converts into `shadow-` properties.
+Note that these only work on iOS.

 #### Shorthand Notes

 `border{Top,Right,Bottom,Left}` shorthands are not supported, because `borderStyle` cannot be applied to individual border sides.